Najee Toran

 Najee Toran (born November 15, 1995) is an American former football guard.
 He played college football at UCLA and signed as an undrafted free agent with the San Francisco 49ers in 2018.

 Professional career

 San Francisco 49ers

 Toran was signed by the San Francisco 49ers as an undrafted free agent on May 1, 2018.
-He was waived on September 1, 2018, and was signed to the practice squad the next day.
-He was promoted to the active roster on September 12, 2018.
-He was waived on October 6, 2018, and was re-signed to the practice squad.
-He signed a reserve/future contract with the 49ers on January 2, 2019.
-On August 31, 2019, the 49ers cut Toran.
+He was waived by San Francisco on September 1, and was re–signed to the practice squad the following day.
+Toran was promoted to the active roster on September 12.
+He was waived by the 49ers on October 6, and was again re–signed to the practice squad.

+Toran signed a reserve/future contract with the 49ers on January 2, 2019.
+On August 31, the 49ers cut Toran as a part of the team's final roster cuts.

 New England Patriots

 On September 2, 2019, Toran was signed to the New England Patriots' practice squad.
 He signed a reserve/future contract with the Patriots on January 6, 2020.
-On July 29, 2020, Toran exercised his option to opt out of the 2020 season due to the COVID-19 pandemic.
-He was waived after the season on May 18, 2021.
+On July 29, Toran exercised his option to opt out of the 2020 season due to the COVID-19 pandemic.
+He was waived by New England after the season on May 18, 2021.